 Once your extraction site has healed and bone tissue has developed inside the area where the tooth was, our dentists will work with you to choose an appropriate replacement for your tooth.
 Our dentists may recommend a dental implant, as it will completely replace your tooth, but other options are available as well.

-For more information about tooth extractions in Humble, Texas, and to schedule your appointment with Drs.
-Umansky, Zafer, Farmer, and Nikmard, call us today at 281-446-4700.
+For more information about tooth extractions in Humble, Texas, and to schedule your appointment with Dr. Umansky, call us today at 281-446-4700.